grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 	 - There is a **WindowsPhone81** folder, since Vungle supports Windows Phone 8.1 too.
 We are not going to need that today, so <u>delete that Windows Phone 81 folder and its contents</u>.

 1. Let's now configure the rest of our SDK references, pay close attention as there is a lot details here.
 Go to the **Plugins** Folder and notice the **VungleSDKProxy.dll.** This DLL since is at the root of the plugins folder right now is applicable to all platforms.
-Click the dll to see it's import settings, ensure the plugin's selected platform is Editor.
+Click the dll to see it's import settings, ensure the plugin's selected platform is **Editor** (for this, uncheck the *Any Platform* box and check *Editor*).
 This will be used only when running in the Editor.
 Click **Apply** after you make your changes.

 	![VungleSDKProxy Import Settings](./Images/VungleSDKProxy.png "VungleSDKProxy Import Settings")